 Finally, it is the parents responsibility to control what children buy and how much they spend.
 If parents fail in this critical test, no amount of money will be enough for their kids to spend when they grow up.

-We must realise that it is our mistake when we rush off to dress them in so-called designer outfits or spend several lakhs or thousands on their birthday parties without giving an iota of thought on the impact this has on the children's minds.
+We must realise that it is our mistake when we rush off to dress them in so-called designer outfits or spend tens of thousands on their birthday parties without giving an iota of thought on the impact this has on the children’s impressionable minds.

 Don’t forget that even though you might not be teaching your kids directly, they are constantly learning by just observing you.